flywheel-apps/bids-pre-curate/README.md

 > dry_run only applies to stage 2
 * suggest (boolean): __default: true__, Whether or not to suggest new names by removing all spaces and special characters.
 > suggest only applies to stage 1
+* allows (string): **default: '_-'**, String of characters to allow in names when suggesting new names.
+Defaults to underscores and hyphens.
+Spaces can be allowed by adding a space in this config option.
+> allows only applies to stage 1 when suggest is checked.

 ## Testing
 ### Full integration testing